 It rarely snows in Paris, but it rains frequently and temperatures do go below freezing.
 You should have a winter coat with you and clothes that can be layered.
 Apartments in Paris are often not as warmly heated as in the U.S., since heating is more expensive.
 Expect to bundle up when you are inside.
 Bring good walking shoes and be prepared for rainy weather.
 Students wear student attire, but something less casual than jeans is expected for receptions, concerts, some restaurants, and theater evenings.
-Bring a bathing suit if you want to take advantage of the numerous public swimming pools in Paris, and running shoes if you are a runner (athletic clothes are, in general, much more expensive to purchase in France than in the US).
+Bring a bathing suit if you want to take advantage of the numerous public swimming pools in Paris, and running shoes if you are a runner (they are much more expensive to purchase in France than in the US).

-Before packing, you can check this website that gives the weather forecast as well as the monthly average temperature in Paris: http://fr.weather.com/ttp://fr.weather.com
+Before packing, you can check this website that gives the weather forecast as well as the monthly average temperature in Paris: http://fr.weather.com

-9. Electrical Equipment, Personal Computers
+9. Electrical Equipment, Personal Computers, and cell phones